-A statement of trustees' responsibilities in relation to the financial statements is required by FRC audit standards (ISA 700).
-Common practice is to omit this statement from the auditor's report and include it within the trustees' annual report instead.
+A statement of trustees' responsibilities in relation to the financial statements is required by FRC audit standards (ISA 700) paragraphs 33 to 36.
+If not contained within the auditor' report, the practice is to include it within the Trustees' Annual Report instead.
 This statement is not a requirement of the Charities SORP (FRS 102).